OEM Production

 "30+ specialized factories" sounds like a scale boast.
 It isn't.
 It's a routing claim.
 A single-factory OEM partner has one sewing floor — your silk slip dress and someone else's cotton tee end up on the same line, run by the same operators, with the same tooling.
 The line learns your construction on your production run.
 That's where missed seams, fabric burn marks, and inconsistent bulk happen.

-Deepwove's manufacturing group breaks down into 25 woven factories, 6 knit factories, and 3 specialty workshops covering silk and lace construction.
+Deepwove's manufacturing group breaks down into 25 woven factories, 6 knit factories, and 3 specialty workshops covering silk and women's lace construction.
 Each tech pack gets routed to the factory that builds that construction every day — silk dresses to a silk-trained sewing room, fine-gauge knit to a knit factory that runs that gauge through every season, lace bodice work to a specialty workshop with the right machines and operators on the floor.
 The brand sees one point of contact.
 Behind that contact, 90% on-time delivery across the past 12 months — because nothing is being figured out on the brand's run.

 Finished garments laid out for inspection — lace and dark womenswear pieces before shipping

-A specialty workshop in Deepwove's group — silk and lace construction handled where the operators do that work every day.
+A specialty workshop in Deepwove's group — silk and women's lace construction handled where the operators do that work every day.

 OEM vs ODM